Comment regarding boxing - June 2025

 -------------------------------------------------------------------------

-To enable dsdfamilies to have the capacity to plan regular family days (online, face-to-face, local, regional etc,) to develop resources, generally to maintain the website and develop further we need funding.
-As an organisation we are applying to funding bodies but we also know that many other charities rely on the 'marathon and skydiving events' that their supporters take part in.
-That is not something we do as parents/families of children with different sex development!
+dsdfamilies need funding to have the capacity to plan family days; (online, face-to-face, local, regional) to develop resources; maintain the website and develop further.
+As an organisation we are applying to funding bodies but we also know that many other charities rely on 'marathon and skydiving events' that their supporters take part in.
+That is not something we feel free to do as parents/families of children with different sex development!

-However, if you wish to support us, here's a (small) way to do it.
+However, if you wish to support us, here's a small way to do it.
 By going through this link, Amazon will donate 0.5% of your Amazon purchases to dsdfamilies.
-It's not a lot, but over the year, and in higher numbers, it can add up, and it's totally annonymous.
+It's not a lot, but bit by bit, it can add up, and it's totally annonymous.

 -------------------------------------------------------------------------

 dsdfamilies helps to run 2 welcoming Facebook groups to help families connect.
-One group is for parents of boys who were born with peno-scrotal hypospadias due to an underlying DSD.
+One is for parents of boys who were born with peno-scrotal hypospadias due to an underlying DSD.
 The other is for parents of girls with XY.
-Our objective is to make sure you are equipped to support your growing child - whatever his or her age.
+Our objective is to make sure you are equipped to support your growing child - whatever their age.

 Parents often look for advice on talking to their children about how their body is developing, why they go and see doctors, or on how to walk the line between openness and privacy.
 All parents want to raise confident, happy and resilient young adults.
-We want these groups to be your safe space to ask any question you may have.
-We hope it will become a space where you can learn, chat, meet other families, share your parenting successes and -over time- help support those who are a little behind you on the journey.
+We hope these groups can be your safe space to ask any question you may have, and become a place where you can learn, chat, meet other families, share your parenting successes and, over time, help support those who are a little behind you on the journey.

 How to join?

-If you wish to connect with other families please join our private FB groups or write an email to info@dsdfamilies.org
+If you would like to connect with other families or join the parents hangout, please join our private FB groups or write to us at: info@dsdfamilies.org